 The mission of the Children's Advocacy Center of Centre County, Mount Nittany Health, is to meet the needs of the children and families in our community by providing a community-based, child-focused center that facilitates a compassionate, multidisciplinary approach to the prevention, identification, intervention and treatment of child abuse.

-At the Children’s Advocacy Center, our primary focus is on the well-being of the child.
-Our team works together to make each child feel safe and secure, and to ensure that each child is given the opportunity to share their account of reported abuse, neglect, or other crimes they may have been victim or witness to.
-During a visit to the Children's Advocacy Center, children share their story as part of an investigation and begin their journey to healing.
-The Children's Advocacy of Centre County became fully operational on February 21, 2014.
+At the Children’s Advocacy Center, our primary focus is on the wellbeing of the child.
+Our team works together to make each child feel safe and secure and to ensure that each child is given the opportunity to share his or her account of reported abuse, neglect or other crimes he or she may have been victim or witness to.
+During a visit to the Center, children share their story as part of an investigation and begin their journey to healing.
+The Center became fully operational on February 21, 2014.

-The interview is observed by a team of professionals, which can be comprised of an investigating officer, child protective services caseworker, and a representative from the prosecutor’s office.
+The interview is observed by a team of professionals, which can be composed of an investigating officer, a child protective services caseworker and a representative from the prosecutor’s office.
 This approach ensures that a child will not be interviewed numerous times during the investigation.

 During the child’s interview, the caregiver may meet with a victim advocate in a private waiting room.
 A victim advocate is trained to support victims of crime.
 This provides the opportunity for the caregiver to talk with the advocate about concerns, questions or next steps in the process that may not be appropriate to discuss in front of the child.